FatConan/malic-acid/README.md

 this.eventHandler.textList()
 ```

-> ...
-(Other in page listeners)
-> button
+>Event: click
+>button
 >(e, args) => {
->args.$matchedEl;
+>  args.$matchedEl;
 >}

 ### Adding a listener for a different event

-As mentioned earlier `addListener` adds a new handler for the default event (`touchstart` or `click`) but frequently we
+As mentioned earlier `addListener` adds a new handler for the default event
-will need to listen for other events on the page.
-These may be standard, or they may be custom events f our own making.
+(`touchstart` or `click`) but frequently we will need to listen for other events on the page.
+These may be standard, or they may be custom events of our own making.
+Both work in the same way,
-Both work in the same way, so let's listen for and trigger our own `foobar` event:
+so let's listen for and trigger our own `foobar` event:

 ```javascript
 this.eventHandler.addListenerOnEvent("foobar", "html", (e, args) => {